-Palm launched its first sub-$100 handheld, effectively entering the mainstream organizer market, under the new, low-end Zire brand.
+Milpitas, Calif. - Palm has launched its first sub-$100 handheld, effectively entering the mainstream organizer market, under the new, low-end Zire brand.

-The bare bones handheld, with a white casing, is aimed at the mass market.
+The bare-bones handheld, with a white casing, is aimed at the mass market.
 It ships without a cradle, but can HotSync with a PC via a mini USB port.
 The 2MB unit is aimed at the novice user, who wants intuitive use of a scheduler, phone book and to-do list, said Palm.

 The Zire is the lightest Palm to date.
 It offers basic organizer functions such as address book, date book, note pad, to-do list, expenses and calculator.
 It is expandable through the HotSync function but does not have an SD slot.
 The Zire uses Graffiti handwriting recognition and it has alarms for appointment reminders and IR beaming.
 It has a 160 by 160 monochrome display, runs on the Palm 4.1 OS and ships with rechargeable lithium ion batteries.